1. Overview

 It is recommended to provide a digest of the payload via HTTP headers, for verification by the API server.
 The Content-MD5 header can be used to provide a base64 encoded MD5 digest of the request body, e.g. Content-MD5: Q2hlY2sgSW50ZWdyaXR5IQ== (RFC 1864), while the Digest header can be used to provide one (or more) base64 encoded other checksum (SHA, SHA-256, SHA-512), e.g. Digest: SHA=thvDyvhfIqlvFe+A9MYgxAfm1q5= (RFC 3230).

 It is also good practice to set the Content-Length HTTP header to signal the size of the chunk to upload.
-The administrator of the API server may impose size restrictions on uploads, for instance minimum chunk size (applicable to all chunks except the last one), or maximum upload size.
+The administrator of the API server can impose size restrictions on uploads, for instance minimum chunk size (applicable to all chunks except the last one), or maximum upload size.

 When all chunks have been uploaded, a call is made to signal that the upload is finished and the contents from the different chunks is combined into one file in the Spotfire library.
 When uploading data, there is an option to set a finished parameter on the request.
 In this case the upload job is automatically finished when the last chunk has been uploaded.